komrad36/EllipticCurveFactorization/README.md

 # EllipticCurveFactorization
 Fast, single-file, MIT-licensed large integer factorization using ECM combined with other techniques.

+Absolutely demolishes Flint and other ECM libraries in performance (though if you need to factor HUGE numbers, better, more complicated techniques than ECM exist).

 NO dependencies at all except GNU MP (a.k.a GMP, a.k.a.
 MPIR on Windows), the standard BigInteger library.

 Linux/Windows both supported - libgmp on Linux, mpir.lib on Windows.